tokenika/tokenika.github.io/WarsawBlock.md

   * Q1 & Q2 2018 will be devoted to testing and building development tools & documentation.
 During this phase you can starting building apps running on the testnet.
   * The EOS blockchain goes live in June 2018.
 Initially the assumption was that it would be launched as single-threaded and parallel execution would be added in the next stage, but according to the latest news parallel execution is going to be right from the start.

+* #### Summary

+  What sets EOS aside, is not just the technology.
+It's actually the way it's going to operate and the role of tokens in the future of the blockchain.

+  Ethereum looks like a good proof of concept, a very useful one, as it has shown that there is an actual demand for blockchain-based solutions and smart-contracts.

+  Whereas EOS is extremely business oriented: you can reliably build business on top of it, businesses with predictable cost and businesses which will scale.

 ## ad 5.
 About Tokenika